Telegram

 Credential configuration

-Optionally you can set any of the extra config params you can see here.
+Optionally, you can set any of the extra config parameters you can see here.

 Integration